This Woman Says Her Former Employer Fired Her Because Of Her Heavy Periods

-The vast increase of menstruation talk over the last few years can't be underestimated.
+The vast increase of menstruation talk in this country over the last few years can't be underestimated.

 I felt like I wasn't supposed to even mention that I had periods, as if I were talking openly about doing something wrong.
 But, lately, more people — both female and gender nonconforming — are discussing what happens with their bodies, and trying to find solutions to the taboo.
 Even in work situations.